dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 199. Binary Tree Right Side View.md

 # Solution
 ---
 ## Initial Thoughts
-Because the tree topography is unknown ahead of time, it is not possible to design an algorithm that visits asymptotically fewer than nn nodes.
+Because the tree topography is unknown ahead of time, it is not possible to design an algorithm that visits asymptotically fewer than $n$ nodes.
 Therefore, we should try to aim for a linear time solution.
 With that in mind, let's consider a few equally-efficient solutions.

 ## Approach #1 Depth-First Search [Accepted]
 **Intuition**